get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/boltz-2/boltz-2-virtual-screening.md

 * **Mismatch in ligand names and SMILES**: Provide the same number of names as SMILES entries.

 ### Need Help?
-* Refer to the [Boltz-2 documentation](https://app.salt.ai/docs/boltz-2) for detailed usage.
-* For MSA preparation, see [MSA Search node documentation](https://app.salt.ai/docs/msa-search).
-* Contact support at support@salt.ai for further assistance.
+* Contact support for further assistance.